Danielle Ferriera, Plant Health Manager for the orchid range and the section grower for young plants at Green Circle, Ohio.

-Here’s the difference with orchids, they need very little fertilizer so a hobbyist who is growing them at home might say, “Oh yeah can just use a 2020 here or a 2814 here or there.”
+Here’s the difference with orchids, they need very little water soluble fertilizer so a hobbyist who is growing them at home might say, “Oh yeah can just use a 2020 here or a 2814 here or there.”
 But to achieve the huge production we have, just for the orchids we have about 31 acres.
 It’s very important that everything is aligned the best way possible so we get the highest production with as many as two or three or four spikes with the right height and as many flowers per spike that we achieve.

 Danielle: We’ve been using Plant-Prod for a long time.
 We like them because the formulations are pure and complete.
 Really, whatever it tells you is in the bag is what you get when you’re mixing the fertilizer, which is very important so you know what you’re using.

 Another thing is the really great experience I have had with the customer service.
 Anytime I have a question or I have a problem, or I need something, that maybe is not even completely related to just the fertilizer, Plant-Prod is right there to answer all the questions and help us understand what we need to do.